tmdict/tmdict/data/content/page/tmdict/site/site.ja.md

 **2022-03-27**

-We’ve recently launched a small side project for the game Genshin Impact: [genshin.tmdict.com](https://genshin.tmdict.com/).
+We’ve recently launched a small side project for games by miHoYo/HoYoverse (Genshin Impact, etc.): [mhy.tmdict.com](https://mhy.tmdict.com/).
 It comes with a Character Build Guide, Daily Commission Achievement Tracker, and more!

 **2022-02-23**